mengchaoheng/GeomInertiaEstimator/README.md

 Ubuntu: 20.04
 ROS: Noetic
-PX4 Firmware: v1.14.0-beta2 (other version maybe don't send orientation_variance to mavlink stream).
+PX4 Firmware: From v1.14.0-beta2 to v1.17.x (other version maybe don't send orientation_variance to mavlink stream).
 mavros: v1.15.0 (build from soure)
 mavlink: release/noetic/mavlink/2022.12.30-1 (All we need is adapt to px4 and mavros, we don't change this, so don't care about this version.)